davidyu8/gouda-group-project/README.md

 ## Repository Organization
 We have several folders and files in this repository.
 The purpose of each one is explained below.
 ### Folders
-1. Flask_Site: This folder contains the material needed to run the recipe website locally.
-2. data: This folder will contain our main source of data, a collection of over 1 million recipes located [here](http://im2recipe.csail.mit.edu/dataset/login/).
+1. data: This folder will contain our main source of data, a collection of over 1 million recipes located [here](http://im2recipe.csail.mit.edu/dataset/login/).
 We say "will" because the data set is large and therefore not actually included in the repository.
 Instructions and code for preparing the data are in the Installation section.
+2. flask: This folder contains the material needed to run the recipe web application locally.
 3. py: This folder contains various code files needed for the project.
+4. weights: If you choose to train your own models, the model weights will be saved here.
 ### Files
 1. .gitignore: Text file containing filenames for GitHub Desktop to ignore.
 2. README.md: You are here!